-The Aldeburgh Bookshop is a traditional independent bookshop situated on the High Street in the picturesque town of Aldeburgh.
-It was founded in 1949 and the current owners, John and Mary James, have run the shop since 2000.
-The shop stocks a wide range of history, biography, fiction, travel writing and books on Suffolk, as well as cookery, gardening, natural history and a dedicated children's department.
+We are a traditional independent bookshop situated on the High Street in the fashionable town of Aldeburgh.
+The bookshop was founded in 1949 and the current owners, John and Mary James, have run the shop since 2000.
+We stock a wide range of history, biography, fiction, travel writing and books on Suffolk, as well as cookery, gardening, natural history and a dedicated children's department.
 We operate a booksearch service, and we any of our staff are happy to advise customers.
 We can get most books in stock by the following working day, and we post parcels all over the world.

 'The Aldeburgh Bookshop has retained an inviting atmosphere and boasts a fantastic selection that simply makes it an ideal hunting ground for literary treasures - for our whole family, aged 13 to 45.'
 (Monica Koch in The Guardian).

 We also run The Aldeburgh Literary Festival which takes place at the beginning of March.
-The dates for next year's Festival are Friday 28th February, 1st and 2nd March 2014.
+The dates for next year's Festival are Friday 6th to Sunday 8th March 2015.

 We stock the most fantastic range of greetings cards.
 Here is one of the new ones from our range of humorous cards.